natgo/wt-wiki-scraper/wikitext-transpiled/ground/SIDAM%2025.md

 | '''8''' || 0&nbsp;''(+8)'' || No
 |-
 |}
+{{Clear}}
 ===Sensors===
 {{main|3JB10}}

 The SIDAM 25 is equipped with a [[3JB10]] optronic tracking system, with no search radar, so it needs to be manually locked on from the sniper seat.
 The tracking system does not trigger the radar warning receiver fitted to some helicopters and planes.
 The lock-on scope also will not wobble, like with the radars, providing better aim assist.
+The aim solution is perfect, but it does not account for aircraft turning or changing speed, so trusting it's prediction completely is still not always wise, and sometimes firing a burst ahead of it helps.
 {{Notice|Although the tracker can track targets in an elevation range of -20°/+85° once locked on, it can be difficult to lock on to targets past +20° in elevation.
 Be patient!}}

 {| class="wikitable" style="text-align:center"